madella/virtual-nebula-microseg/README.md

 ```bash:
 ./run_containers.sh
 ```
-``run_containers.sh`` contain the real trick of this project, running manually, could cause some problems!
-In order to understand all a read of this file is recommended.
+``run_containers.sh`` contain the leading actor (also with yml firewalls) of this project, running manually, could cause some problems.
+In order to understand configuration of this project a read of this script is recommended.

 and if you want to rebuild them:
 ```bash: